GLOBAL ECONOMY-US activity picks up, hopes for euro zone rise

 The Institute for Supply Management said its index of U.S. service firms grew at its fastest clip in 10 months in December, boosted by a rise in new orders.
 The pace of hiring in the sector hit a five-month high.

-Throughout the U.S. economy, employers added 155,000 new workers last month, a separate report on Friday showed.
+Throughout the U.S. economy, employers added 155,000 new workers last month.
 Gains were distributed broadly, from manufacturing and construction to health care, which economists say suggests the economy would probably grow by about 2.0 percent in 2013.

 “The overall tone was one consistent with modest economic growth,” said Joshua Shapiro, chief U.S. economist at MFR, a global consulting firm based in New York.